Roland Garros Week 2 Summary

 But on each occasion, Djokovic read his intentions and found an answer.
 It was uncanny.
 On another hot and humid day in Paris, Ruud kept encouraging chair umpire Damien Dumusois to be sharper on the time-keeping, while Djokovic complained that he was being rushed.

-He did look a little heavy-legged at times, but no regular tennis-watcher would have been concerned.
+He did look a little heavy-legged at times, but no regular tennis watcher would have been concerned.
 There have been enough matches over the years where he looked out on his feet, only to surge back irresistibly as if he had been plugged into the mains.

 The average rally length in that first set was a massive 6.3 shots per point, as Ruud managed to keep his man pushed back from the baseline.
 Had he won that set, the Norwegian might have been in business.